 Hereke made of pure silk

-Floral Hereke made of pure silk, golden beige with border and motiv
+Floral Hereke made of pure silk, dark blue with border and field pattern

 |Place of origin|

 |Size||176 cm x 101 cm (= 1.78 qm)|